How Many kWh to Charge a Tesla?

 Cost Breakdown: How Much Does It Cost to Charge a Tesla

-Using the U.S. average electricity rate of $0.16 per kWh, charging a Tesla at home is surprisingly affordable compared to filling up a gas tank.
+Using the U.S. average electricity rate of $0.16 per kWh, charging a Tesla at home is affordable compared to filling up a gas tank.
 The exact amount depends on your model and how much energy its battery holds.

 Here’s a quick breakdown of the average charging costs for each Tesla model: